 |Tablet||Mozilla/5.0 (Android; Tablet; rv:26.0) Gecko/26.0 Firefox/26.0|

 |Phone||Mozilla/5.0 (Mobile; rv:26.0) Gecko/26.0 Firefox/26.0|

 Device-specific user agent strings

-Although it is discouraged by Mozilla, some handset manufacturers include a token in their device's UA string that represents their device id.
-If this is the case, the Firefox OS UA string will look like the device-specific string in the table above, where nnnn; is the manufacturer's code for the device.
-This code could be something like NexusOne; or ZTEOpen;.
+Although it is strongly discouraged by Mozilla, some handset manufacturers unfortunately include a token in their device's UA string that represents their device id.
+If this is the case, the Firefox OS UA string will look like the device-specific string in the table above, where nnnn; is the manufacturer's code for the device (see Guidelines).
+Some of them we have noticed are of the form "NexusOne;", "ZTEOpen;", or "Open C;" (note that putting space is also discouraged).
 We provide this information to assist with your UA detection logic, but Mozilla discourages the detection of a device id in UA strings.

 i makes it case-insensitive, and

 While the version number for Firefox OS is not included in the UA string, it is possible to infer version information from the Gecko version number present in the UA string.
 Beginning with Firefox OS 1.2, each minor version should correspond to two major Gecko revisions.